-At this time, pro se filers are not permitted to electronically file new cases.
+Pro se filers are not permitted to electronically file new cases.
 Only prisoners assigned to facilities participating in the prison electronic filing initiative are permitted to file new cases electronically.

 If using the U.S. mail or personal delivery, the Clerk's Office will scan the civil complaint and cover sheet, upload them to the System, and will discard the paper documents after a holding period established by the court.